mobily-enterprises/jsonreststores/README.md

 Note that:
  * The `id` parameter had to be defined in the schema
  * The `paramIds` array had to be defined by hand
- * `managers.setAllRoutes( app )` couldn't be used as the public URL is not there
+ * `managers.setAllRoutes( app )` can't be used as the public URL is not there
- * You cannot define, in the prototype, both publicURL and paramIds

-This pattern is much more verbose, and it doesn't allow the store to be placed online.
+This pattern is much more verbose, and it doesn't allow the store to be placed online with setAllRoutes.

+In any case, the property `idProperty` is set as last element of `paramIds`; in this example, it is `id`.

 In the documentation, I will often refers to `paramIds`, which is an array of element in the schema which match the ones in the route.
 However, in all examples I will use the "shortened" version without repeating IDs unnecessarily.

-## A nested store
+# A nested store

 Stores are never "flat" as such: you have workspaces, and then you have users who "belong" to a workspace.
 Here is how you create a "nested" store:

-      var Managers= declare( JRS, {
+    var Managers = declare( Store, {

       schema: new Schema({
         name   : { type: 'string', trim: 60 },
-          surname: { type: 'string', trim: 60 },
+        surname: { type: 'string', searchable: true, trim: 60 },
       }),

-        storeName: 'Managers',
+      storeName: 'managers',
       publicURL: '/managers/:id',

       handlePut: true,
       handlePost: true,
       handleGet: true,
       handleGetQuery: true,
       handleDelete: true,

-        hardLimitOnQueries: 50,
     });
     var managers = new Managers();
     managers.setAllRoutes( app );

-      var ManagersCars = declare( JRS, {
+    var ManagersCars = declare( Store, {

       schema: new Schema({
         make     : { type: 'string', trim: 60, required: true },
         model    : { type: 'string', trim: 60, required: true },
       }),

       storeName: 'managersCars',
       publicURL: '/managers/:managerId/cars/:id',

       handlePut: true,
       handlePost: true,
       handleGet: true,
       handleGetQuery: true,
       handleDelete: true,

-        hardLimitOnQueries: 50,
     });
     var managersCars = new ManagersCars();
     managersCars.setAllRoutes( app );

 You have two stores: one is the simple `managers` store with a list of names and surname; the other one is the `managersCars` store: note how the URL for `managersCars` includes `managerId`.

 The managersCars store will will respond to `GET /managers/2222/cars/3333` (to fetch car 3333 of manager 2222), `GET /workspace/2222/users` (to get all cars of manager 2222), and so on.

-Remember that in `managersCars`:

-* Remote queries will _always_ honour the filter on `managerId`, both in queries and single-record operations.
+Remember that in `managersCars` _remote queries will **always** honour the filter on `managerId`, both in queries and single-record operations_.

-### On naming conventions
+# Variable naming conventions

 It's important to be consistent in naming conventions while creating stores.
 In this case, code is cleared than a thousand bullet points:

-#### Naming convertions for simple stores
+## Naming convertions for simple stores

-    var Managers = declare( JRS, {
+    var Managers = declare( Store, {

       schema: new Schema({
         // ...
       });

-      // ...
       storeName: `managers`
       // ...
     }
     var managers = new Managers();
     managers.setAllRoutes( app );

-    var People = declare( JRS, {
+    var People = declare( Store, {

       schema: new Schema({
         // ...
       });

-      // ...
       storeName: `people`
       // ...
     }
     var people = new People();
     people.setAllRoutes( app );

-* Store names anywhere are plural (they are collections representing multiple entries)
+* Store names anywhere lowercase and are plural (they are collections representing multiple entries)
 * Irregulars (Person => People) are a fact of life
-* Store constructors (derived from JRS) are in capital letters (as constructors, they should be)
+* Store constructors (derived from Store) are in capital letters (as constructors, they should be)
 * Store variables are in small letters (they are normal variables)
 * storeName attributes are in small letters (to follow the lead of variables)
 * URL are in small letters (following the stores' names, plus `/Capital/Urls/Are/Silly`)

-# YOU ARE HERE (REDOCUMENTING)
+# DOCUMENTATION UPDATED UP TO THIS POINT

-#### Naming conventions for nested stores
+## Naming conventions for nested stores

-    var Cars = declare( JRS, {
+    var Cars = declare( Store, {

       schema: new Schema({
         // ...